senresearch/Helium.jl/docs/src/gettingStarted.md

 Here are some simple examples of converting CSV files to Helium format with various arguments.

-## Write and read helium file
+## Write and Read Helium file

 ### Key function

 The function `writehe()` requires at least two arguments: the matrix and the file's path.
 And, the function `readhe()` requires only one argument: the file's path.
-It returns the matrix from the helium file.
+It returns the matrix from the Helium file.

 ```julia
 writehe(mat, heFile::String; colNames::Array{String,1} = [""],